cozette-brown/BROWN-Data-Science-Portfolio/MLStreamlitApp/README.md

 * K-Nearest Neighbors
 * Decision Tree

-My end objective is to give users the ability to quickly train machine learning models suitable for their various needs without having to write their own code.
+My end objective is to give users the ability to quickly train machine learning models suitable for their various needs, all without having to write their own code.

 ## Table of contents
 - [Installation](#installation)